 The proposed Fund will be open to wholesale investors only.
-At this stage Peak Living is requesting Expressions of Interest only.
 All Expressions of Interest are welcome.
-Applications for investment are not currently being accepted.
+Applications for investment will be made available on request through the Peak Living Blenheim Retirement Village Fund Information Memorandum.
 We are currently unable to make offers of occupation in the proposed Blenheim retirement village.

 Frequently Asked Questions